MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/analytics.md

 1. Open **.xcworkspace** and run the app.
 2. Go to the **Analytics** service in [Mobile Center](https://mobile.azure.com/apps).

-Once the app is open, you should see at least one user and one session.
+Once the app runs on any device, you should start seeing users, session, and other information on the Overview page.

 ## View Custom Events
 1. In the sample app, press the buttons.
 We've included code from the Mobile Center SDK that will specifically track these events. <!--UPDATE-->